-The following graph sets forth the historical performance of the Index based on the weekly historical closing levels of the Index from January 3, 2020 through March 7, 2025.
-The closing level of the Index on March 11, 2025 was 467.16.
+The following graph sets forth the historical performance of the Index based on the weekly historical closing levels of the Index from January 3, 2020 through January 31, 2025.
+The closing level of the Index on January 31, 2025 was 508.23.
 We obtained the closing levels above and below from the Bloomberg Professional® service ("Bloomberg"), without independent verification.

-The historical closing levels of the Index should not be taken as an indication of future performance, and no assurance can be given as to the closing level of the Index on the Pricing Date or the Observation Date.
-There can be no assurance that the performance of the Index will result in a payment at maturity in excess of your principal amount, subject to the credit risks of JPMorgan Financial and JPMorgan Chase & Co.
+The historical closing levels of the Index should not be taken as an indication of future performance, and no assurance can be given as to the closing level of the Index on the Observation Date.
+There can be no assurance that the performance of the Index will result in the return of any of your principal amount in excess of \$200.00 per \$1,000 principal amount note, subject to the credit risks of JPMorgan Financial and JPMorgan Chase & Co.